koushikvikram/koushikvikram.github.io/AWS/re-invent-dynamodb-data-modeling.md

     - ![DynamoDB Query API Actions](images/dynamodb-query-api.png)
 - *Scan actions*
     - Full-table scan. *Looks at every item in the table.*
     - Avoid as much as we can.
-Expensive at scale.
-        - Expensive in terms of
+Expensive at scale in terms of
-            - how long it takes to respond to requests
+        - time taken to respond to the request
-            - how much capacity we need to service that request
+        - capacity needed to service the request
     - May be needed in cases like doing an export in an ETL.

 ### Secondary Indexes